Growing an Herb Garden When You Don't Have a Lot of Room

 If your container doesn't already have good drainage holes in the bottom, make sure to add some with a drill.
 Space holes every 3 to 4 inches.
 Herbs dislike having their roots sit in extra water.
 In fact, the surest way to kill an herb is to overwater it in a container with poor drainage.

 Step Three: Put a Weed Barrier Cloth at the Bottom of the Container

-Before filling your container with soil, put a landscape cloth, weed barrier cloth, or a coffee filter inside the bottom of the container to keep the soil from leaving the container every time you water.
+Before filling your container with soil, put a landscape cloth, weed barrier cloth, or a strip of burlap inside the bottom of the container to keep the soil from leaving the container every time you water.

 Step Four: Fill Your Container with Soil